GradeTransferer Pattern Remover

 Example Case

 When COVID hit, our school went virtual.
 Then, we transitioned to a hybrid instruction model.
 To keep track of everything, the names in our gradebook now contain the students' instruction method in parenthesis after their name, (virtual, in-person, or hybrid).
 GradeTransferer is now grabbing this information along with their names.
-Can it be set to somehow ignore their instruction status?
+Can it be set to ignore their instruction status?

 Absolutely!
 Using our Patter Remover feature, you can easily teach GradeTransferer what to ignore by setting up some rules based on common patterns all student names now have.
 In this case, you can set a rule to remove the instruction method by putting a "(" in the "Remove everything starting with (and including)..." section.